-We will be including articles as invited “perspectives” pieces from Senior Scholars in the field.
+We extend a call to you to submit your best empirical work for inclusion within our pages.
+Our editorial team will encourage and help develop your ideas so that we are publishing high-impact, high-quality research, but this simply isn’t possible without your submissions.
+We will also publish invited perspectives pieces from Senior Scholars in the field.
 These pieces will be broad in nature, whether addressing the field (overall), a research area in which the senior scholar writing the piece has expertise, or a general trend of interest to the IS community.

-We decided fairly early on that our effort would be only as good as the people working with us.
-To this end, we have carefully selected outstanding editorial boards.
-First, we have added a board of “Preeminent Editors.”
-These individuals will not handle routine editorial positions, but will help identify potentially important new ideas in the discipline and as well identify individuals whose ideas merit consideration for invitation to the journal.
-Further, they will provide advice to and insight regarding ideas that merit attention in the journal.
+Our efforts are only as strong as the people working with us.
+To this end, our Preeminent Editors serve as an advisory board to identify potentially important new ideas in the discipline and as well identify individuals whose ideas merit consideration for invited submissions.
 The names on the list should offer some indication as to why we believe them to be preeminent; these individuals often appear as both editors and authors in the very best journals in our field.
-We have also recruited some exceptional individuals as Senior Editors, all of whom possess excellent research records.
+We also have exceptional individuals that are serving as Senior Editors, all of whom possess excellent research records.
 Both of the boards reflect the fact that we sought to recruit individuals who would be representative of the breadth and reach of our field, and we are pleased to have such strong colleagues working with us in this effort.